firedreamer/OpenDD/README.md

   The soundtrack for the game was composed by Sam Jenkins.
 </p>

+## Audio - Various
+Third party artwork is sourced from multiple places under Creative Commons or equivalent licenses.
+A full list can be found [here.](https://raw.githubusercontent.com/TheAidency/OpenDD/main/Meta/audio.txt)
+Some paid assets have also been used, which have been .gitignore'd due to their licensing terms.

+## Art - Various

+Third party artwork is sourced from multiple places under Creative Commons or equivalent licenses.
+A full list can be found [here.](https://raw.githubusercontent.com/TheAidency/OpenDD/main/Meta/art.txt)
+Some paid assets have also been used, which have been .gitignore'd due to their licensing terms.

 ## Animations - Various

 Animations are sourced from multiple places under Creative Commons or equivalent licenses.
 A full list can be found [here.](https://raw.githubusercontent.com/TheAidency/OpenDD/main/Meta/mocap.txt)
+Some paid assets have also been used, which have been .gitignore'd due to their licensing terms.